SGSE18/health-ledger-network/README.md

 ```

 ## Chaincode deployment
-For the deployment of chaincode to health-ledger network, the nodejs scripts in
+For the deployment of chaincodes to health-ledger network, the nodejs scripts in
 the folder `deploy-chaincode` can be used.

+The scripts are configured to connect to the Azure hosted network.
+If you want to use them on
+your local or other network, see section [Ledger Client](#ledger-client).

+### Usage
+`node deploy.js <path> <chaincodeId> [version] [type]`

+* `path` - mandatory: relative or full path to the folder, containing the chaincode script
+* `chaincodeId` - mandatory: unique id used to deploy and later to interact with on the network
+* `version` - optional: the version of the chaincode defaults to `v1`
+* `type` - optional: chaincode type defaults to `node`

+### Example

 ```sh
 Cems-MBP-5:deploy-chaincode cem$ node deploy.js ../testchaincode/ fabcar